Plympton

 Plympton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Plympton's population, as per AreaSearch's analysis, is approximately 28,462 as of August 2025.
-This reflects a growth of 1,982 people since the 2021 Census, which reported a population of 26,480 people.
-The increase is inferred from the estimated resident population of 28,341 in June 2024 and an additional 300 validated new addresses since the Census date.
-This results in a population density ratio of 2,660 persons per square kilometer, placing Plympton in the upper quartile nationally according to AreaSearch's assessments.
-Plympton's growth rate of 7.5% since the 2021 census exceeds both the state average (6.7%) and the SA3 area, indicating it as a growth leader.
-Overseas migration contributed approximately 96.5% of overall population gains in recent periods.
+Plympton's population, as of November 2025, is approximately 28,466.
+This figure represents a growth of 1,986 people since the 2021 Census, which recorded a population of 26,480.
+The increase is inferred from the estimated resident population of 28,328 in June 2024 and an additional 307 validated new addresses post-Census.
+This results in a population density of 2,660 persons per square kilometer, placing Plympton in the upper quartile nationally according to AreaSearch assessments.
+Plympton's growth rate of 7.5% since the 2021 Census exceeds both the state (7.1%) and SA3 area averages, positioning it as a regional growth leader.
+Overseas migration contributed approximately 96.5% of recent population gains in the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, Plympton is forecasted to experience significant population increase, growing by 7,481 persons to 2041 based on the latest numbers, recording an overall gain of 25.8% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+Based on projected demographic shifts, Plympton is forecast to experience significant population growth, with an expected increase of 7,481 persons by 2041, representing a total gain of 25.8% over the 17-year period.

 Frequently Asked Questions - Population